 Our goal is to provide support as you prepare for your wedding day and the years to come.

 We are truly a church family and we mourn with you when you mourn.
 The inevitable occasion of death in the life of a Christian and their community is quite complex.
 While we are saddened by the loss of our sibling in this pilgrimage on earth, we remember that loved one now shares fully in new life in Christ.
 And so while we mourn our loss, we also give thanks to God for the hope of eternal life that we share through Christ.

-Pastor Kyle is available for pastoral care as the end of life comes near.
+We will ensure there is pastoral care as the end of life comes near.
 We will work with you to plan a meaningful funeral at St. Philip.